rufig/spf/docs/papers/intro.en.md

 <a id="task"/>
 ###[Multitasking][start]

-Потоки создаются словом `TASK: ( xt -- task)` и запускаются словом `START ( u task -- tid )`,
+Thread are created with `TASK: ( xt -- task)` and started with `START ( u task -- tid )`,
-`xt` это исполнимый токен который получит управление при старте потока и на стеке будет пользовательский параметр `u`. Возвращаемое значение `tid` используется для остановки потока снаружи словом `STOP ( tid -- )`.
-Приостановить поток на заданное время можно словом `PAUSE ( ms -- )`.
-Пример:
+`xt` is an executable token to get control at the thread start with one parameter on the stack - `u`.
+The returned value `tid` can be used to stop the thread from outside with `STOP ( tid -- )`. `PAUSE ( ms -- )` will pause the thread for the given time.
+E.g.:

 	REQUIRE { lib/ext/locals.f